OctopusDeploy/blog/blog/2022-05/at-the-helm-bob-walker/index.md

 ## How does your team keep up with all the changes in the world of software and our ever-evolving product?

-Every month we have a week of “sharpening time.”
-Sharpening comes from a quote attributed to Abraham Lincoln, “If I had six hours to chop down a tree, I’d spend four sharpening the axe.”
+Every month, we have a week of "sharpening time".
+Sharpening comes from a quote attributed to Abraham Lincoln:

+>  If I had six hours to chop down a tree, I’d spend four sharpening the axe.

 During sharpening week, when we're not helping a customer, each person is sharpening their axe by delving into a topic that interests them.
 People on the team have found their areas of expertise this way.
 For example, Shawn deep-dived into Kubernetes and set up his cluster on Raspberry Pis, while Adam deep-dived into AWS and configured the team’s VPCs, subnets, IAM, and anything else that was shared.